 Final exams for continuing education-specific courses are delivered online through eCampus and are not proctored.

-End-of-course examinations are four hours in length and consist of multiple-choice questions.
+End-of-course examinations are up to four hours in length and consist of multiple-choice questions.
 Examinations are delivered online through a secure web-based interface.
 A score of 70% or higher is required to pass the exam.
-You will receive instantaneous results upon completion of the exam, with feedback indicating relative strengths and weaknesses of your exam performance across each learning objective.
+You will receive your results immediately upon submission of the exam, with feedback indicating relative strengths and weaknesses of your exam performance across each learning objective.
 Individual test questions are not available for release to students.
 Exam format and administration are subject to change.

 If you experience problems, or have questions about testing for your continuing education courses, call the Student Services Center at 800-237-9990 option 2 or contact via email at email@example.com Monday – Friday, 7am to 5pm MT.